Aloor, Kerala

 Aloor (/ml/) is a panchayat in the Chalakudy-Mukundapuram taluk in the Thrissur district of Kerala, India.
 It is located near the towns of Irinjalakuda and Chalakudi.
 Since 1901, the name "Aloor" has been simplified to "Alur" by the Cochin State and Central Government departments.

 Administration

 Aloor is a revenue village in Chalakudy taluk of the Irinjalakuda Revenue Division in the Thrissur district.
 Its sub-registrar office is situated in Kallettumkara.
 Aloor falls under the Thrissur Lok Sabha and Irinjalakuda Assembly constituency.

 Aloor Panchayat

 Aloor Panchayat is part of the Irinjalakuda legislative constituency.
-The area consists of Aloor, Thazhekkad, and Kallettumkara revenue villages.
-This includes places like Kallettumkara, Thazhekkad, Kombadinjamakkal, Anathadom, Karoor, Vellamchira, Kuzhikkattussery, Porunnakunnu, Kannikkara, Vallakkunnu, Thuruthiparambu, Panjappilly, Urumbumkunnu, and Manattukunnu.
-The Aloor Panchayat office is located in Kallettumkara, another census town located nearby.